Double-Dragon/interdimensional-jukebox/README.md

 ##### Full Client
 To publish to IDJB, you'll first have to sync up to the ethereum testnet morden.
 Once synced, make sure to:

-- connect to the connect to the correct blockchain (Morden) using `--testnet`
+- connect to the correct blockchain (Morden) using `--testnet`
  - secure some ethereum to fund transactions `miner.start()` with geth
  - allow rpc connection to your ethereum client `--rpc` flag with geth
  - allow cors requests to your client `--rpccorsdomain="*"`
  - unlock your local ethereum wallet with `personal.unlock(<your account>)`

 As with the watch client, if the contract has been published to a new address, you'll have to update the client, this time inside `build/app.js`.
 Once you've done this, simply open up `build/index.html` and you can begin submitting videos to IDJB!.
-The contract currently accepts a title name and youtubeID, the characters at the end of Youtube videos: https://www.youtube.com/watch?v=**ZZ5LpwO-An4**
+The contract currently accepts a title name and youtubeID, the characters at the end of Youtube videos: https://www.youtube.com/watch?v= **ZZ5LpwO-An4**